Start your day with oatmeal for lower diabetes risk

 Adding more whole grains to an overall healthy diet can benefit your blood sugar levels.

-Did you know that adding more whole grains to an overall healthy diet could slash your chances of developing type 2 diabetes?
-While it’s not 100 percent guaranteed for all people, one 2020 study published in BMJ found that eating oatmeal for breakfast could help.
+Did you know that adding more whole grains to an overall healthy diet could reduce your chances of developing type 2 diabetes?
+While it’s not a guarantee, one 2020 study published in BMJ found that eating oatmeal for breakfast may help.

 In the study, researchers combined and analyzed data from three other studies.
 Results showed that eating two or more servings per week of oatmeal over the course of 24 years, on average, was associated with 21 percent lower risk of type 2 diabetes, compared with eating less than one serving per month.